Casio V.P.A.M. calculators: History

-The V.P.A.M. name was first introduced in 1994 with the introduction of the fx-991S and other "S" series scientific calculators in Japan.
+The V.P.A.M. brand was first used in 1994 when the fx-991S and other scientific calculators from the "S" series were released in Japan.
 In 1998, the Casio fx-991W model used a two-tier (multi-line) display and the system was termed as S-V.P.A.M.
 (Super V.P.A.M.).
 The model featured a 5×6-dot LCD matrix cells on the top line of the screen and a 7-segment LCD on the bottom line of the screen that had been used in Casio fx-4500P programmable calculators.
 The S-V.P.A.M. system was also used in the other W series models and also the MS series of calculators that followed.
 V.P.A.M. is similar to the Direct Algebraic Logic (D.A.L.) used by Sharp in some of their scientific calculators.

 The fx-82ES introduced by Casio in 2004 was the first calculator to incorporate the Natural Textbook Display (or Natural Display) system.
 It allowed the display of expressions of fractions, exponents, logarithms, powers and square roots etc. as they are written in a standard textbook.
 Natural Display uses natural representation of mathematical expressions and formulas through a 96×31 dot matrix LCD display.
 Casio uses the term Natural V.P.A.M. for the fx-ES Plus series of calculators which are the upgraded version of the fx-ES series.

-In early 2015, Casio introduced a new line of calculators called CLASSWIZ for different markets, featuring a high resolution (192×63) dot matrix Natural Textbook Display and incorporating spreadsheet functions in some models.
+In early 2015, Casio introduced a new line of calculators called ClassWiz (stylized as C L A S S W I Z) for different markets, featuring a high resolution (192×63) dot matrix Natural Textbook Display and incorporating spreadsheet functions in some models.
 This series of calculators is called the fx-EX series and it succeeds the fx-ES Plus series of calculators.

-In late 2022, Casio introduced a second generation of CLASSWIZ line, called fx-CW.
-Calculators in this line have an updated user interface, and comes with 4-gradation display.
+In late 2022, Casio introduced a second generation of ClassWiz line, called fx-CW.
+The series was originally called the fx-EZ series, but was later changed to the fx-CW series.
+Calculators in this line have an updated user interface, and come with 4-gradation displays.

+In 2025, Casio released a revised version of the fx-CW, called fx-CW 2nd edition, also known as the fx-CW+.
+In markets that had not received the original fx-CW line, the series continued under the same name, fx-CW.
+This edition reintroduced several functions that had previously been available in the fx-EX but absent from the original fx-CW.